radiantlogic-v8/documentation-new/documentation/wca-compliance-guide/02-guidelines.md

 Lists of primary navigation links are consistent.
 Headers, sidebars, and main content are all identified in the source HTML using tags that allow programmatic determination of content.

-The <div id="sidebar" class="sidebar"> tag indicates that the user is navigating within sidebar content.
+The id="sidebar" tag indicates that the user is navigating within sidebar content.
 The id="main-content" tag indicates that the user is navigating within the main section of the user interface.
 The <head> tag indicates that the user is navigating within the page’s header.

 ## 1.3.2 Meaningful Sequence - Level A
 RadiantOne sequences page content in a meaningful way and uses HTML tags to allow reading sequences to be programmatically determined.
 Tables use HTML table elements.
 Lists use HTML UL and LI tags.